oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

 In this task, you add a Share button that allows a user to share the post via email, or other apps.
 Note:
-- On macOS, the Share will not work on Chrome and Firefox browsers.
-Use Edge or Safari browsers instead.
+- On macOS, Share will NOT work on Chrome and Firefox browsers.
+Use Edge or Safari browsers.
-- On Windows, the Share will not work on Edge browser.
-Use Chrome, Edge or Safari browsers instead.
+- On Windows, Share will NOT work on Edge browser.
+Use Chrome, Edge or Safari browsers.

 1. Navigate to the Timeline page.
 Under the **Timeline** region, right-click **Actions** and select **Create Action**.